soulfresh/sass-theming/src/theme/Utils.md

 # @mixin down-arrow

-Adds a background down arrow icon that can be used for dropdown elements.
-The arrow is right aligned to the bounding box.
+Adds a down arrow icon as the background-image of the element The arrow is right aligned to the bounding box.

 + **Group:** General
 + **Access:** public